 Hunger, dirty nappies and too hot or cold are the easiest symptoms to check for and solve.
 After that, over-tiredness or over-stimulation are major causes of tears in newborns.
 The signs of tiredness are often misinterpreted as boredom causing the carer to wave more toys in front of the frazzled youngster, over-stimulating and setting up a cycle of crying.

 Look out for the signs of tiredness, such as jerky movements, pulling ears, fussing, whimpering, and rubbing eyes (when older).
 Once you see those signs, try putting baby to bed before they become over-tired.

 The following are great comforting techniques for settling a crying baby.
 Try:

-- putting baby in a baby sling and going out for a walk (or walk around your house)
+- putting baby in a baby carrier and going outside for a walk (even if it is just into the backyard).

 Handling a crying baby can be very trying on your nerves — it’s meant to be, it’s nature’s way of ensuring that adults attend to the baby readily.
 However, if the crying has been going on for a while and you’ve checked for the causes — tried feeding, changed the nappy, baby is not too hot or too cold, tried the comforting techniques, and you can feel your nerves fraying, hand your baby to your partner or other support person.

 If there’s no one else available, allow yourself to put baby down in a safe place, such as a cot, and give yourself a break for a quick minute or two.

 Sometimes your baby cries for seemingly no reason at all.
 Often called colic, crying of this nature usually occurs between 3 weeks to 3 months of age and usually takes place in the late afternoon, evening, or at night.
 Your baby may seem calm and healthy during the day, but at night they can become hard to comfort, cry for hours, and appear to be in discomfort or have stomach pain.